nichtich/bibtxt.github.io/index.md

 - No quotes required
 - No commas required
 - More shortcuts (upcoming)
-- Multi-line text records compatible e.g. reading records wit a "plain-vanilla" ValuesReader will result in an array of hashes:
+- Multi-line text records compatible e.g. reading records with a "plain-vanilla" ValuesReader (that knows nothing about Bib.TXT conventions) will result in a "well-formed" array of hashes:

 ```ruby
 { key:       "Fau86",